mantidproject/mantid/Code/Mantid/docs/source/algorithms/DgsConvertToEnergyTransfer-v1.rst

 diagram below shows the workflow for the algorithm.
 The SNS instruments have a log called EnergyRequest which allows the IncidentEnergyGuess parameter to be left blank.
-Also, SNS instruments need to pass a monitor workspace to *GetEi* since they are separate from the sample workspace.
+Also, SNS instruments need to pass a monitor workspace to :ref:`GetEi <algm-GetEi>` since they are separate from the sample workspace.
-Parameters in italics are controlled by the `instrument parameter file (IPF) <InstrumentParameterFile>`__ unless provided to the algorithm via a property manager.
+Parameters in italics are controlled by the `instrument parameter file (IPF) <http://www.mantidproject.org/InstrumentParameterFile>`_ unless provided to the algorithm via a property manager.
 The mappings are given below.

 +--------------------+------------------+
 | Parameter          | IPF Mapping      |